 - View hundreds of northern elephant seals at the peak of the breeding season

-- Spend over three hours wandering the dunes at your own pace
+- Spend over three hours viewing the seals at your own pace

 - Consult the 18 volunteer naturalists, park staff and researchers stationed in the preserve who will direct you to the best viewing areas and answer your questions about the seals and the park.